apache/spark-website/releases/_posts/2019-05-08-spark-release-2-4-3.md

 Spark is still cross-published for 2.11 and 2.12 in Maven Central, and can be built for 2.12 from source.

 ### Notable changes
-  - [[SPARK-27494]](https://issues.apache.org/jira/browse/SPARK-27494): It fixes a correctness bug in Kafka source v2, when processing NULL is the key value.
+  - [[SPARK-27494]](https://issues.apache.org/jira/browse/SPARK-27494): It fixes a correctness bug in Kafka source v2, when processing NULL in the key value.

 You can consult JIRA for the [detailed changes](https://s.apache.org/spark-2.4.3).